-Arrested on a DWI charge in Texas?
-Under HB 3016, passed in 2017 and goes into effect September 1, 2017, your DWI arrest may be eligible for a DWI Non-Disclosure if your case meets the criteria.
-Note: this law applies to previous DWI convictions.
+Arrested on a DWI charge in Texas and want to know if you can get your record sealed?
+Depending on how your DWI charge gets resolved, it may be eligible for a DWI Non-Disclosure if your case meets the criteria.
+Note: Texas law also applies to previous DWI convictions that occurred prior to the 2017 and 2019 law changes.

 About us: Our criminal defense attorneys are experienced DWI lawyers and former prosecutors who have tried over 100 DWI trials.
 We strive to provide our clients with a strategic and tailored defense for their DWI charge.

 TEXAS DWI NON-DISCLOSURE LAW | DWI LAWYER